CNwangbin/DeepPhylo/README.md

 ## Example

-In the example, we demonstrate the entire process of model training and testing for regression tasks.
+In this example, we demonstrate the entire process of model training and testing for regression tasks.
 Here, our input is a normalized npy file that has already been processed, and the labels are also processed values

 ### Train the model